GeorgeBoutselis/DDP-LieGroups/README.md

 ### Prerequisites

 The scripts were tested on MATLAB R2016a.
+The Robotics System Toolbox is used to convert rotation matrices to unit quaternions (for plotting purposes only).

 ### Usage